spring-attic/spring-security-oauth/docs/oauth2.md

 all grant types are supported except password (see below for details of how to switch it on).
 The following properties affect grant types:

 * `authenticationManager`: password grants are switched on by injecting an `AuthenticationManager`.
+Take care when injecting an `AuthenticationManager` into an `AuthorizationServerEndpointsConfigurer`: if you build the `AuthenticationManager` from an `AuthenticationManagerBuilder` elsewhere, then instead of injecting the manager directly, inject the builder.
+Then you can use the overloaded version of this method that takes the builder as an argument.
 * `authorizationCodeServices`: defines the authorization code services (instance of `org.springframework.security.oauth2.provider.code.AuthorizationCodeServices`) for the auth code grant
 * `implicitGrantService`: manages state during the imlpicit grant.
 * `tokenGranter`: the `TokenGranter` (taking full control of the granting and ignoring the other properties above)